-The digital nomad trend is well and truly on the rise.
+The digital nomad trend is well and truly on the rise, and web designing is a big part of it.
 The worldwide growth of fast, reliable internet connections has coincided with more and more people deciding to combine work with travel as a lifestyle choice, either working as a remote employee or freelancer.

 In fact, with changing attitudes to remote working, the digital nomad phenomenon will continue to grow.
 Millennials, in particular, are concerned with finding work/life balance, with 85% wanting to telecommute 100% of the time.
 It is predicted that the majority of the U.S. workforce will be freelancers by 2027.

 The advantages and attractions of this kind of lifestyle are obvious – the balance between work and enjoying life; and seeing the world while still earning money.
 Many digital nomads take advantage of the concept of “geoarbitrage,” made popular by Tim Ferriss, author of The Four Hour Workweek.
 Basically, this is when people take advantage of living in countries with a low cost of living, while still earning from clients or employers in high-wage countries.